oliver-oloughlin/deno_surreal/README.md

 **Disclaimer!
 This project is not meant to be a replacement or contender to any official tools/libraries.
 It is not stable, and exists merely because I wanted to do a small project involving SurrealDB.**

-This library has no dependencies
+This library has no dependencies.

+Updated for beta-8 release.

-For documentation on SurrealDB go to the official [SurrealDB Website](https://surrealdb.com)
+For documentation on SurrealDB go to the official [SurrealDB Website](https://surrealdb.com).

 <br>